-A GPS tracking device transmits data on a 24-hour basis using commercial cellular networks.
-The data allows a monitoring agency to create specific inclusion and exclusion zones so that it can map and track a person’s whereabouts at all times.
+A GPS tracking device transmits location data on a 24-hour basis using commercial cellular networks.
+The data allows a monitoring center to create specific inclusion and exclusion zones so that it can map and track a person’s whereabouts at all times.

 These particular monitoring instruments are often used to locate and supervise individuals who are placed on parole following their release from state prison.

 California’s parole laws dictate that all inmates who are released from state prison shall be placed on parole supervision.5